18F/health-tracking-course/collections/_rubric/id-high-3b-databases.md

   * Ages
 * ...

-The challenge for the vendor and state is what happens to this data when it is time to update the application?
+The challenge for the vendor and state is what happens to this data when it's time to update the application.
 There's any number of common, but painful, changes that often need to be made, but vendors will claim it is 1) too difficult or 2) to expensive to change.
 Consider these three examples:

 1. Many database systems in the US use a first, middle, and last name.
 This naming convention completely fails to acknowledge how people are named around the world. {% include link id="sntrad" text="Spanish naming traditions" %} might include the forename *María* or *José*, or even *José María* as a **single** forename. *José María Álvarez del Manzano y López del Hierro* has a compound forename, and two compound surnames (*Álvarez del Manzano* and *López del Hierro*).
 2. Not everyone has a fore and surname.
 A colleague in the NHS wrote an article for the BMJ titled {% include link id="thesurname" text="The surname I do not have" %}.
 "My name (one and only name) is Radhika.
 Until I got married, I was called M Radhika."
 However, many database systems are written so that it is impossible to leave either the forename or surname blank.